London Marathon: Results

-London is one of the top six world marathons that form the World Marathon Majors competition with a million prize purse.
+London is one of the top seven world marathons that form the World Marathon Majors competition with a million prize purse.
 The inaugural marathon had 7,741 entrants, 6,255 of whom completed the race.
 The first Men's Elite Race in 1981 was tied between American Dick Beardsley and Norwegian Inge Simonsen, who crossed the finish line holding hands in 2 hours, 11 minutes, 48 seconds.
 The first Women's Elite Race, also in 1981, was won by Briton Joyce Smith in 2:29:57.
 In 1983, the first wheelchair races took place.
 Organized by the British Sports Association for the Disabled (BASD), 19 people competed and 17 finished.
 Gordon Perry of the United Kingdom won the Men's Wheelchair Race, coming in at 3:20:07, and Denise Smith, also of the UK, won the Women's Wheelchair Race in 4:29:03.